5 Reasons Why Your HVAC Unit is Loud Do you find your HVAC unit excessively…

-If you’ve installed a new HVAC system or recently had your ducts cleaned, you may be hearing some odd noises coming from the ducts in your home that you haven’t heard before.
+Have you installed a new HVAC system or recently had your ducts cleaned?
+You may be hearing some odd noises coming from the ducts in your home that you haven’t heard before.
 Most of the time, some popping in the ducts is completely normal and no cause for worry.

 So, why do ducts pop?
 First, it’s important to remember that most air ducts are made of sheet metal, and when metal expands suddenly, it makes a popping noise.
 There are two main culprits that can make your air ducts expand—air pressure and heat.
 When your HVAC system cuts on, it blows air into the ducts.
 In a new, clean system, this air comes through at a high pressure, quickly filling the ducts and forcing them to expand.
 This is particularly true with rectangular ducts, which cannot withstand as much pressure as round or square ones.